NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 2. At time t1, z receives the update from y.
 Now z thinks it can reach x through y with a cost of 2, so it sends its new distance vector to its neighbors.
 3. At time t2, y receives the update from z.
 Y does not change its distance vector, so it does not send any update.

-The update is fully propogated pretty quickly.
+The update is fully propagated pretty quickly.

 **Say a link cost increases:**